 Old High Ones – Unnamed, other than by use of this phrase, they really didn’t care for the Mage Wars and let the gods and the humans know it.

 Pasha of Re’durat – A former owner of Kring, according to Kring.

-Patrician of Ankh – The leader of the city.
-Later you’ll know him as Havelock Vetinari.
+Patrician of Ankh – The leader of the city of Ankh-Morpork.
+You know him cordially as Havelock Vetinari.

 Pitchiu – Goldeneyes made the Metal Warriors that guard his tomb.